J1rk0s/J1rk0s/README.md

 # About me
-I am an aspiring programmer who wants to change the world and my goals are beyond your understanding
+I am an aspiring programmer who wants to change the world with code
 <!--- To do: make this readme pretty --->

 # Some other things